ParallelMaths/parallel/pages/academy-4-week-3.md

 The problems are designed to help you reflect on material from previous tutorial sessions (which you can access on your Academy page).

 Every question is worth 2 marks.
 Some have an optional hint, which cost 1 mark, so only reveal the hint if you’ve given the problem some real thought.

-Take your time, ensuring that you haven’t overlooked something or made a silly error, before submitting your answers.
+Take your time, ensuring that you haven't overlooked something or made a silly error, before submitting your answers.
 Please remember that completing homework is certainly not a race!

 You should only leave an answer blank if you have really thought about the problem and are still stuck (particularly with the final problem).